NervanaSystems/ngraph-tf/diagnostics/model_test/README.md

 # Required files to use the tool:
 * A json file: Provide model specific parameters.
 Look at the example ```mnist_cnn.json``` to use a .pb or .pbtxt graph and ```mnist_mlp.json``` for checkpoint graph
-* For inference verification,a tensorflow model inference .pb or .pbtxt graph file is required
+* For inference comparison on TF and Ngraph, a .pb, .pbtxt or .ckpt graph file is required
-* For training verification, a tensorflow model training checkpoint(.ckpt)graph file is required
+* For training comparison on TF and Ngraph,a checkpoint(.ckpt) graph file and meta graph file (.meta) is required
 * You can start with the ```template_pb.json``` for pb or .pbtxt graph, ```template_ckpt.json``` for checkpoint graph and modify it to match your model

 ## To prepare the required json file: